Diffusion of Community Fact-Checked Misinformation on Twitter: Data

 \subsection{Data Source: Community Fact-Checked Tweets from Birdwatch}

-We analyze the spread of social media posts that have been community fact-checked on Twitter's Birdwatch platform \cite{Twitter.2021}.
+We analyze the spread of social media posts that have been community fact-checked on Twitter's Birdwatch pilot \cite{Twitter.2021}.
 On January 23, 2021, Twitter launched Birdwatch as a new approach to address misinformation on their platform \cite{Twitter.2021}.
 The goal is to fact-check social media content by harnessing the ``wisdom of crowds.''
-Birdwatch allows contributors to evaluate the veracity of \textit{any} tweet they come across on Twitter (see example in Fig.~\ref{fig:screenshot}).
-In addition to veracity classification, Birdwatch users can provide additional context to the fact-checked tweet.
-The community-created fact-checks on Birdwatch (so-called ``Birdwatch notes'') include (i) checkbox questions that allow users to state whether a tweet might or might not be misleading; (ii) an open text field with a maximum of 280 characters where users can explain their judgment, and (iii) checkbox questions in which users can characterize the tweet and provide reasons \emph{why} they perceive the tweet as being misleading.
+Birdwatch allows users to identify tweets they believe are misleading or not misleading and write notes that provide context to the tweet (so-called ``Birdwatch notes'').
+Users can fact-check \emph{any} tweet they come across on Twitter -- directly when browsing Twitter (see examples in Fig.~\ref{fig:screenshot}).
+Community fact-checking on Birdwatch comprises (1) checkbox questions that allow users to state whether a tweet might or might not be misleading (\emph{Fact-Checking Label}); (2) an open text field (max 280 characters) where users can explain their judgment (\emph{Text Explanation}), and (3) checkbox questions in which users can characterize the tweet and select reasons \emph{why} they perceive the tweet as being misleading (\emph{Misinformation Type}).
+For the latter, Birdwatch users can select one (or multiple) of the following answer options: (i) ``Factual Error,'' (ii) ``Missing Important Context,'' (iii) ``Unverified Claim as Fact,'' (iv) ``Outdated Information,'' (v) ``Manipulated Media,'' (vi) ``Satire,'' and (vii) ``Other.''

-Notably, the Birdwatch feature is currently in the pilot phase in the \US and any Twitter user can sign up and become a contributor.
-Birdwatch notes are shown directly on tweets only to users that have signed up on Birdwatch; however, non-participating users can access Birdwatch notes via a separate Birdwatch website (\url{birdwatch.twitter.com}).
+After a Birdwatch note is submitted, the fact-check is publicly available for other users to read.
+Birdwatch also features a rating system, which allows users to rate the helpfulness of the community-created fact-checks.
+These ratings are supposed to help identify which notes are most helpful and raise their visibility.
+Specifically, Birdwatch notes are shown directly on the fact-checked tweet if (i) the tweet is classified as misleading and (ii) it is rated by the community to be particularly helpful (see Fig.~\ref{fig:screenshot}).